-A lightweight baselayer is a thin layer that goes next to your skin.
-It is critical that this layer is comfortable on your skis and is fitted closely for the best moisture management.
+A lightweight base layer is a thin layer that goes next to your skin.
+It is critical that this layer is comfortable and is fitted closely for the best moisture management.
 When worn on its own, it is ideal for mild to cool conditions with a high level of activity involved.

 A midweight layer can be worn as a warmer first layer or as a second layer, over a next to skin layer to provide a combination of insulation and moisture wicking.
 On its own, it is ideal for moderately cold to cold conditions with a medium level of activity.
 Combined with a lightweight layer underneath or a heavyweight layer over it, to maximise its warmth capabilities.

 Different materials work in different ways to optimise the bodies temperature when out in the cold.
 The majority of baselayers today are comprised of either synthetic fibres or merino wool.
-Both of these fabrics have wicker properties that removes moisture and perspiration away from the skin and disperse it on the outer surface.
+Both of these fabrics have wicking properties that remove perspiration away from the skin and disperse it on the outer surface.
 Both materials have their benefits and drawbacks in different situations.

-Synthetic baselayers a largely made from polyester and polyester blends.
-These Baselayers are quick drying, lightweight and have superior wicking abilities.
-Synthetic baselayers use man-made fibres, meaning they generally cost less than merino wool baselayers but are not as warm.
+Synthetic base layers are largely made from polyester and polyester blends.
+These base layers are quick drying, lightweight and have superior wicking abilities.
+As they use man-made fibres they generally cost less than merino wool base layers, but they are not as warm.

-These baselayers use the wool from merino sheep, the toughest sheep on the planet, found in the New Zealand Southern Alps.
+These base layers use the wool from merino sheep, a resilient breed of sheep found in the New Zealand Southern Alps.
 The benefits of a merino baselayer outweigh the slightly higher price tag that it carries with it.
-Merino wool garments are very soft to touch, their fibres are very fine, which means they bend easier than synthetic or traditional coarse wool fabrics, making merino an ideal non-itch fabric to sit next to your skin.
+Merino wool garments are very soft and have very fine fibres, which means they bend easier than synthetic or traditional coarse wool fabrics, making merino an ideal non-itch fabric to sit next to your skin.

-Merino wool baselayers also offer a higher standard of warmth compared to its synthetic counter partner.
-The natural fibre protects the merino sheep during the coldest of winters day by the development of thermal retention properties even when wet.
+Merino wool baselayers offer a higher standard of warmth compared to its synthetic counterparts.
+The natural fibres have developed great thermal retention properties as it protects the merino sheep during the coldest of winters, even when wet.

 Unlike synthetic baselayers, merino wool has antibacterial properties due to the lanolin and keratin wax produced by sheep.
 These two substances have powerful antibacterial and antimicrobial properties that help to protect from water and bad odours forming.
 If needed a merino wool baselayer can be worn for days, even weeks at a time without needing to be washed.

-A baselayer top should cover all exposed areas and give you the ability to tuck it in whilst still fitted tight.
-When sizing, pick your standard t-shirt size as the fit will be tight by design, there is no need to size down to get a tight fit.
+A base layer top should have a tighter fit, cover all exposed areas, and give you the ability to tuck it into your outer layers.
+When sizing, use your standard t-shirt size as the fit will be snug by design, there is no need to size down to get a tight fit.

-Bottom baselayers will also fit closely.
-The same theory goes into the bottoms as the tp, which means a snugger fit will offer more warmth.
-These should fit to the bottom of your lower leg and rest around the ankle area, unless a ¾ bottom.
-Going with the same size as your standard under size will be adequate when sizing baselayer bottoms.
+Bottom base layers will also fit closely.
+As with top base layers, a snugger fit will offer more warmth.
+They should reach the bottom of your lower leg and rest around the ankle area, unless it is a three-quarter length.
+Going with the same size as your standard size will be adequate when sizing baselayer bottoms.

 This technology delivers a controlled amount of pressure, in all the key places, to improve your venous return - the rate of fresh, oxygenated blood to your muscles and deoxygenated blood back to the heart - and reduce lactic acid.

 When buying compression clothing you’ll notice that your recommended size is not determined by your regular measurements but by BMI sizing using your height and weight to ensure it fits your body properly.
-This means compression clothing will fit tight, much tighter than standard baselayers but not to be painful or restrictive to your movement.
+This means compression clothing will be much tighter than standard baselayers, but not to be painful or restrictive to your movement.